 But the best deals will almost certainly be on older – but still very sought-after – iPad models.
 For example, last year saw the iPad (2018) reduced to the bargain price of just $249 at Walmart, and it, unsurprisingly, flew off the shelves.
 If you're after a bit more power, the iPad Pro (2017) was reduced to $524.99 (from $649) at Walmart last year too.
 Whatever iPad model you're after, we have details of all the best iPad deals right now and will update as the best Black Friday deals drop.

-If it's an iPhone XR you're in the market for, there's an XR sequel due later this year, meaning the ever popular 2018 model will likely see some pretty impressive savings.
+If it's an iPhone XR you're in the market for, the latest iPhone has just dropped, meaning the ever popular 2018 model will likely see some pretty impressive savings.

 03. Apple MacBook Pro